gcallah/SoftwareEngineering/md/chap1.md

 You might be wondering, why should I study software engineering?
-Walk down the street of New York City or around NYU's campuses and you will probably see few people who are not on their phones or on their laptops.
-Every one of these techonology runs on some form of software system; in fact it should be no suprise that software engineering is vital to everyday life as the whole world is run by computer systems.
+Walk down the street of New York City or around NYU's campuses and you will probably see few people who are not on their phones or their laptops.
+Every one of these technology runs on some form of a software system;  it should be no surprise that software engineering is vital to everyday life as the whole world is run by computer systems.

-Thus, the idea of software engineering was born in order to teach engineers the theories and methods/tools to create and maintain the software used to run the world.
-However do note that there are different methods of software engineering and not one method is the end all be all.
-Like how you use different screwdrivers for different screws, different software engineering methods and techniqeus are more suitable for different systems.
+Thus, the idea of software engineering was born to teach engineers the theories and methods/tools to create and maintain the software used to run the world.
+However, do note that there are different methods of software engineering and not one method is the end all be all.
+Like how you use different screwdrivers for different screws, different software engineering methods and techniques are more suitable for different systems.
 By honing and using these techniques efficiently, you can then create your system in an orderly and efficient matter while cutting down on the cost to create the system which is another concern that software engineering tackles.
 Software costs often cost more than the physical system or hardware itself.
-In fact, more times than not the maintence of software can cost several times more than the cost to actually develop the software; thus software engineering aims to also help reduce the cost to develop and maintain software.
+More times than not the maintenance of the software can cost several times more than the cost to develop the software; thus software engineering aims to also help reduce the cost to develop and maintain software.

-Two potential ways that software projects fail include (textbook pg.
+Two potential ways that software projects fail to include (textbook pg.
 18):
 * **Increasing system complexity**
-  * New software engineering techniques have to be made in order to meet new future larger and more complex systems.
+  * New software engineering techniques have to be made to meet new future larger and more complex systems.
 * **Failure to use software engineering methods**
   * Not using software engineering practices can lead to more expensive and less reliable software.

 ## 1.1 Professional software development

 ### What is Software Engineering